Continual learning in neural nets

 \[ \theta_{t+1} = \theta_t - \eta \, \nabla_\theta \, L_{T_k}(\theta_t), \]

-which may move parameters far from regions that minimized earlier losses \(L_{T_i}\).
+This can move parameters far from regions that previously minimized the losses \(L_{T_i}\).
 The challenge is to approximate

 \[ \min_{\theta} \; \sum_{i=1}^n w_i L_{T_i}(\theta), \]